I. 1. What is a learning disability?

 These tests must be given and interpreted by either a certified learning disabilities specialist or by a licensed psychologist.
 The clinician will be looking for significant strengths and weaknesses in various processing areas.
 For example, auditory skills may be highly developed, but visual analytical skill may be impaired.
 Everyone has strengths and weaknesses, but students with learning disabilities experience marked or significant discrepancies between their cognitive and achievement profiles.
 In addition to specific testing, a summary of additional information such as birth and family history, developmental milestones and academic experience should also be included as part of a complete assessment.

 I know that this can create stress with respect to not being able to "label" your academic problem/s.
-However, if your evaluation was conducted by an experienced clinician (hopefully someone on our clinic referral list) the testing should help you to better understand your strengths and weaknesses, individual learning style and perhaps clarify future educational goals.
+However, if your evaluation was conducted by an experienced clinician (hopefully someone on our clinic referral list) the testing should help you to better understand your strengths and weaknesses, individual learning preferences and perhaps clarify future educational goals.

 An evaluation provides great insight into your learning strengths and weaknesses.
 You are right, the cost is expensive.
 Our website provides a few referrals with associated costs.
 Please note that some university-affiliated centers provide a sliding scale.
 You may check referral information on our website.